Get Your Family Dispute Case Packet — Private, Fast, Affordable

 Timeline & Key Issues:

 - February 2023 - The will was read, revealing Walter’s wish to divide the estate equally among his three children.
-However, the farmland was to be kept “in trust” for the grandchildren’s future.
+However, the farmland was to be kept in trust” for the grandchildren’s future.

 - March 2023 - Disputes arose when Michael, the eldest, accused Susan and David of planning to sell the farm to cover their shares of the estate.
 Susan countered, arguing the farm’s upkeep costs were unfairly borne by her alone.

 - May 2023 - The family agreed to arbitration to avoid protracted litigation and preserve family ties.
-The arbitration was held in a small conference room at the Wilkinson County Courthouse, just a few blocks from the family home.
+The arbitration was held in a small conference room at the Laurens County Courthouse, just a few blocks from the family home.

 Challenges: The most heated moments came when Susan revealed that Michael had leased part of the farmland to a commercial developer without informing the others, complicating the “trust” provision in the will.
 David admitted remorse but struggled with feeling marginalized in family decisions.